P-p-H-d/mlib/README.md

 ##### bool name\_push\_blocking(buffer\_t buffer, const type data, bool blocking)

-Push the object 'data' in the buffer 'buffer', waiting for an empty room if 'blocking' is true.
-Returns true if the data was pushed, false otherwise.
+Push the object 'data' in the buffer 'buffer', waiting for an empty room if 'blocking' is true (performing a blocking wait) Returns true if the data was pushed, false otherwise.
 Always return true if the buffer is blocking.
 This function is thread safe if the buffer was built thread safe.